Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ######  <span style="color:white">17:30 UTC 09.03.2021</color>
 (Compatible with older versions)
-- In "Tiles" book you can now find 4 new books (2 vanilla/2 modded) containing parts that let you construct new tile patterns like the premade ones but with custom size and rail spacing
+- In "Tiles" book you can now find 4 new books (2 vanilla/2 modded) containing parts that let you construct new tile patterns like the pre-made ones but with custom size and rail spacing

 ######  <span style="color:white">12:30 UTC 13.03.2021</color>
 (Compatible with older versions)